-- Enbridge Gas is committed to protecting the health and safety of all individuals affected by our activities. - Enbridge Gas will provide a safe and healthy working environment and will not compromise the health and safety of any individual. - Our goal is to have no workplace incidents and to mitigate, to the extent feasible, impacts on the environment.
-To achieve this goal, Enbridge Gas will work with our stakeholders, peers, and others to promote responsible environmental practices and continuous improvement.
+- Enbridge Gas is committed to protecting the health and safety of all individuals affected by our activities. - Enbridge Gas will provide a safe and healthy working environment and will not compromise the health and safety of any individual. - Our goal is to have no incidents and mitigate impacts on the environment by working with our stakeholders, peers, and others to promote responsible environmental practices and continuous improvement.